-That’s when Jenkins reached out to the Madlab Group, “and we never looked back,” Heringer said.
+That’s when Jenkins reached out to the Madlab Business, “and we never looked back,” Heringer said.

-In the last two-and-a-half years, Heringer and Jenkins have changed just about everything about the way they run their business—from the way they intake new clients to the way they compensate their coaches—and it has paid off in spades.
+In the next two-and-a-half years, Heringer and Jenkins changed just about everything about the way they run their business—from the way they intake new clients to the way they compensate their coaches—and it has paid off in spades.

-Client intake: Today, instead of putting new clients through five group sessions for $120, each new client does 12 one-on-one sessions with their personal coach and pays $75 an hour.
+Client intake: Instead of putting new clients through five group sessions for $120, each new client started doing 12 one-on-one sessions with their personal coach at $75 an hour.

-Coach compensation: Today, instead of paying their coaches by the hour, Findlay Movement coaches all have their own book of clients and are compensated via performance-based pay, which means they are paid a percentage of revenue from each client for as long as the client sticks around.
+Coach compensation: Instead of paying their coaches by the hour, Findlay Movement coaches now all have their own book of clients and are compensated via performance-based pay, which means they are paid a percentage of revenue from each client for as long as the client sticks around.

 What this looks like in practice: Coach Robin Johnson has 50 clients and is compensated either 30 or 40 percent of the revenue they generate (30 percent if the gym gives the client to her and 40 percent for a referral).